vshenoyTT/vit/vit.md

 ![attn](images/attention.png)

 ### 2.6 Matmul with Value
 The normalized attention scores are then multiplied by the Value matrix to produce the attention output.
-This is the core of the self-attention mechanism, allowing the model to focus on different parts of the input sequence.
+This is the core of the self-attention mechanism, allowing the model to focus on different parts of the input sequence. **Height sharding** is used.

 **Functional Code**: